Patronicity Resources Logo

 Greenfield, Massachusetts; $20,020 Crowdfunded; $20,000 Matched; 167 Patrons

 In 2022, Roundabout Books launched a crowdfunding campaign to install an elevator at their location to create an accessible bookstore for all.
 Roundabout Books is an independent new and used bookstore in Greenfield, Massachusetts.
 They started their business in 2012, and in 2021, they purchased a building built in 1890.
-The renovations include handicap accessible ramps, accessible entrances and bathrooms, but the elevator posed a large financial commitment for the business.
+The renovations included handicap-accessible ramps, accessible entrances, and bathrooms, but the elevator posed a large financial commitment for the business.
 Crowdfunding allowed Roundabout Books to call on their community to help them create a space for individuals of all ages and abilities.
 By reaching their goal, the project received a matching grant from the Biz-M-Power crowdgranting program, a partnership with Massachusetts Growth Capital Corporation.

 The Open Doors Project at Indy Reads